 Let me be clear, it's not an ordinary snapshot in that it's a) my son, and b) I did manage to get out the DSLR for this one---so he gets to start with a raw file.
 This allows him to make all the exposure, white balance, and retouching edits dynamically from within Adobe Camera Raw.
 The final bit of post production, namely sharpening for printing, is then applied in Photoshop.

 There are a lot of cool tips in here that you can use to make something special out of your otherwise-ordinary candid shot, including how to sneak up on exposure changes without clipping, how a negative Clarity setting can smooth out skin, and how to finesse spot removal changes in ACR.

 Meanwhile, this will be the last Deke's Techniques for 2014.
 We're taking next week off to hang with the kids (including this one).
-There's a whole collections worth of movies to keep you occupied in the meantime, and if you need a free week's subscription at lynda.com to check the exclusive ones out you can sign up at lynda.com/deke.
+There's a whole collection's worth of movies to keep you occupied in the meanwhile, and if you need a free week's subscription at lynda.com to check out exclusive episodes, you can sign up at lynda.com/deke.
 Read more »

 Submitted by colleen on 25 February 2014 - 2:06am.